MuhammedAkcin/MY-DEVOPS/hands-on/ECS/ecs-01/README.md

 - delete images and repositories on ECR from the AWS Management Console.

-- Deploy application to AWS ECS using aws management console, aws cli and aws copilot.
+- Deploy application to AWS ECS using aws management console, aws cli and aws copilot

 ## Outline